eriksank/blog/mainstream-epistemic-delusions/gettier-math-problem.md

 ## 8. What is the source of the Gettier confusion?

-justifiedTrueBelief(KnowledgeDBTruth, "ownsFord or BrownBarcelona")
+isProvable(KnowledgeDBTruth, "ownsFord or BrownBarcelona")

-justifiedTrueBelief("ownsFord or BrownBarcelona")
+isProvable("ownsFord or BrownBarcelona")

-Missing parameter.
-It is a two-variable predicate instead of a one-variable one.

 ## 9. Implementation of the incorrect algorithm